How to File LLC Taxes in New York? (Step by Step Guide)

 1. Federal Self-employment Tax

-From my experience with New York LLC laws, all members of the company must pay self-employment tax on the LLC income.
+From my experience working through New York LLC filings, every member of the company must pay self-employment tax on LLC income.

-The income is taxed at 15.3%, comprising 12.4% for Social Security and 2.9% for Medicare.
-S-corps are not subject to the 15.3% tax rate, but individual members must remit the amount on their salaries.
+The rate is 15.3% — broken down as 12.4% for Social Security and 2.9% for Medicare.
+S-corps are the exception: members aren't subject to that 15.3% rate on distributions, but they do pay it on their salaries.

 "Get your LLC a Federal Employment Identification Number to file all your local, state and federal taxes, track income and financial transactions."